 If you’ve been harassed, discriminated against or victimised at work you could make a claim.

 We can help you to understand your legal position and decide what your next steps should be, including your options for funding your claim.

-Time limits to make a workplace discrimination claim are tight, so get in touch with our Employment Law Solicitors for free initial legal advice as soon as possible.
+Time limits to make a workplace discrimination claim are tight, so get in touch with our Employment Law Solicitors for initial legal advice as soon as possible.